Homework 1

 Consider the task of rolling a 20-sided die.
 In the real world, you should expect that after rolling a fair 20-sided die 100 times, you will observe each possible outcome about 5 times.
 Your goal for this homework question is to understand how the choice of decoding strategy can influence how far an LLM’s generations deviate from real-world assumptions.

 Take a look at Section 1 in the IPython notebook.
 It contains a prompt which rolls a D20 (aka a twenty-sided die) using a model finetuned for dialog.
 You may use the prompt provided there, or try to construct your own.
-Run the language model with the D20-rolling prompt 128 times using full random sampling (top_p = 1.0).
-This should give you a distribution over outcomes the LLM is capable of generating.
+Run the language model with the D20-rolling prompt 128 times using full random sampling (top_p = 1.0

 Analysis Questions

-1. When using full random sampling (top_p=1.0), is the LLM equally likely to generate all outcomes?
-If not, what is your hypothesis for why this could be the case?
+), is the LLM equally likely to generate all outcomes?
+If not, what is your hypothesis for why this could be the case? - Repeat the experiment with at least three values of

-2. Repeat the experiment with at least three values of top_p and discuss how changing the top_p hyperparameter effects the distribution of outcomes that get generated.
+hyperparameter effects the distribution of outcomes that get generated.

 You should use plots or other visualizations of the output distributions to support your answer.
 You will be graded on the correctness and thoroughness of your responses.